code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 * a `JobBuilderFactory` (bean name "jobBuilders") as a convenience to prevent you from having to inject the job repository into every job
 * a `StepBuilderFactory` (bean name "stepBuilders") as a convenience to prevent you from having to inject the job repository and transaction manager into every step

-We use the last two factories to create our job and the steps it consists of.
-[Autowire](https://docs.spring.io/spring/docs/5.1.0.RELEASE/spring-framework-reference/core.html#beans-autowired-annotation){:target="_blank"} both `jobBuilders` and `stepBuilders`.

-In the `helloWorlJob()` bean we use the `JobBuilderFactory` to create the job.
+In the `helloWorlJob` Bean we use the `JobBuilderFactory` to create the job.
 We pass the name of the job and the step that needs to be run.

+> Note that [Spring will automatically wire](https://docs.spring.io/spring/docs/5.1.0.RELEASE/spring-framework-reference/core.html#beans-autowired-annotation){:target="_blank"} the `jobBuilders` and `stepBuilders` Beans In the `helloWorlJob()` Bean.

-The `helloWorldStep()` bean defines the different items our step executes.
+The `helloWorldStep` Bean defines the different items our step executes.
 We use the `StepBuilderFactory` to create the step.

 First, we pass the name of the step.
 Using `chunk()` we specify the number of items that are processed within each transaction.
 Chunk also specifies the input (`Person`) and output (`String`) type of the step.
 We then add the `ItemReader` (reader), `ItemProcessor` (processor), and `ItemWriter` (writer) to the step.